Birchville: Andrews Bridge

 On 29 October 2015, the centre pier of Andrews Bridge suffered a failure during a flood.
 This resulted in the pier footing moving in the river bed and slumping down.
 The deck spans dropped 1 to 2 metres at the centre, leaving them precariously balanced on the centre pier.

-As at 31 October 2015 the Upper Hutt City Council had not determined the cause of the failure, but it indicated that the bridge would probably need to be replaced and this would probably take several months to a year to happen.
+As at 31 October 2015 the Upper Hutt City Council had not determined the cause of the failure, but it indicated that the bridge would most likely need to be replaced and this would probably take several months to a year to happen.
 To provide emergency access to residents, the council announced that it had asked a road contractor to build an access road from Tōtara Park along the route of the Hutt River Trail on the western side of the Hutt River.

 Akatarawa Road Bridge (1980)

 Around 1980, a two lane concrete bridge was built immediately upstream of the Akatarawa Road concrete bridge built in 1917 and because that bridge was no longer safe to use it was demolished.
 The remains of this first concrete bridge's piers and abutments can still be seen in the riverbed and on the river banks today.